-Chapter 13 also has advantage over Chapter 7 regarding individual’s credit report.
-A Chapter 13 bankruptcy is shown on an credit report for 7 years while Chapter 7 is shown for 10 years.
+Chapter 13 also has an advantage over Chapter 7 regarding individual credit reports.
+A Chapter 13 bankruptcy is shown on a credit report for 7 years while Chapter 7 is shown for 10 years.
 This means that creditors will know you filed for bankruptcy 3 years longer if the individual filed a Chapter 7.
-The impact on a individual’s credit is much less if Chapter 13 is filed.
+The impact on an individual’s credit is much less if Chapter 13 is filed.
 This is extremely important since creditors/lenders use credit reports for common expenses such as vehicle financing, renting for housing, and credit cards.

 Another advantage of chapter 13 is that it allows individuals to reschedule secured debts (other than a mortgage for their primary residence) and extend them over the life of the chapter 13 plan.
 Doing this may lower the payments.